neuronsimulator/nrn/simctrl/cvode.rst

         When true, vector methods involving sums over the elements are accumulated in a long double variable.
-This is useful in debugging when the global variable time step method gives different results for different :meth:`ParallelContext.nthread`.
+This is useful in debugging when the global variable time step method gives different results for different :meth:`ParallelContext.nthread` or numbers of processes.
 It may be the case that the difference is due to differences in round-off error due to the non-associativity of computer addition.
 I.e when threads are used each thread adds up its own group of numbers and then the group results are added together.
-When a long double is used as the accumulator for addition, the round off error should be the same regardless of the order of addition.
-Note that this DOES NOT make the simulation more accurate --- just identical for different numbers of threads (if the difference without it was due to round off errors during summation).
+When a long double is used as the accumulator for addition, the round off error is much more likely to be the same regardless of the order of addition.
+Note that this DOES NOT make the simulation more accurate --- just more likely to be identical for different numbers of threads or processes (if the difference without it was due to round off errors during summation).